Stepfamilies - for children

 - Sometimes kids dream that their parents may get together again, and it can be hard to accept that this is not going to happen.

-- Some kids feel sad or even angry that they have to share their parent with the new partner.
+- Some kids feel sad or even angry that they have to share their parent with the new partner and their kids.

 - You may have to share a room, move house or change schools, and this could be stressful.

 - You may have to learn new rules for the new family.

 - If your parents split up divorce you may not see the other parent very often, or there could be difficulties between your parents that make you feel uncomfortable.
 Check out When parents split up'.

 - You may not see one lot of your grandparents or cousins very often or not at all.